What is a Bleeding Disorder?

 The most common ones are hemophilia and von Willebrand Disease.

 Hemophilia is an inherited bleeding disorder caused by a deficiency or defect of one of the proteins necessary for blood to properly clot.
 These proteins are known as clotting factors.
 The type and severity of a person’s hemophilia depends on which protein is involved and to what degree they are deficient.
 The most common forms are hemophilia A (classic hemophilia), a deficiency of Factor VIII and hemophilia B (Christmas Disease), a deficiency of Factor IX.
 Hemophiliacs do not bleed to death from minor cuts or injuries, nor do they bleed faster; they bleed longer because their blood cannot form a firm clot.
-Often, bleeding is internal, into joints, and results in arthritis and crippling.
-Hemophilia affects mostly males and occurs in 1 of every 4000 male births.
+Often, bleeding is internal, into joints, and results in arthritis.
+Hemophilia affects mostly males.

 Von Willebrand Disease is a hereditary bleeding disorder characterized by bleeding from mucous membranes (i.e. mouth, nose, throat, gastrointestinal tract) and skin surfaces.
 Excessive bruising, nose bleeds, heavy menstrual cycles (menorrhagia) and excessive bleeding following extraction of teeth or tonsils are the most common symptoms of von Willebrand Disease.
 Since it is a hereditary disorder, family history is usually positive for a bleeding tendency in other family members.
 Von Willebrand Disease differs from hemophilia in that it affects both males and females.
 It is the most common inherited bleeding disorder.
 About 1% to 3% of the population is affected.